-Well known for her dedication to vegetation management with a special interest in indigenous plants, Cynthia Cohlmeyer owns the Winnipeg firm of Cynthia Cohlmeyer Landscape Architecture Ltd. Born in the United States, she holds the distinction of being the first woman in Canada to graduate with a Master of Landscape Architecture.
+Well known for her dedication to vegetation management with a special interest in indigenous plants, Cynthia Cohlmeyer owns the Winnipeg firm of Cynthia Cohlmeyer Landscape Architecture Ltd. Born in the United States, she holds the distinction of being the first woman in Canada to graduate with a Master of Landscape Architecture from a Canadian university..
 Upon completing a liberal arts degree at Carleton College, Minnesota, she discovered landscape architecture more satisfying for her cross-disciplinary interests in science and art.
 A stint in Toronto from 1970-71 was enriched by her friendship with urbanist Jane Jacobs, where she developed an interest in the area of citizen empowerment.

 Cohlmeyer and her husband, Steve Cohlmeyer, moved to Winnipeg in 1971.
 Steve studied architecture, while she began her masters program at the University of Manitoba, graduating with an M.L.A. just before their first child was born in 1977.
 Her thesis on aspen parkland was supervised by Professor Jennifer Shay.
 Hydrologist Bob Newbury was also a valued mentor in how the characteristics of water impact an environment.
 The Landscape Architecture student body was small.
 Each student received personal attention and any academic deficiencies were given extra assistance.